isomerpages/govtech-gobusiness-main/pages/ipgrow/donaldson-burkinshaw-llp.md

 **Chi Duan, Gooi**

-- Job Title: Partner
+- Job Title: Senior Partner
-- Years of Experience: 26 years
+- Years of Experience: 27 years
 - Location: Singapore
 - IA/IP-Related Expertise: IP Intelligence and Search, IP Watch, IP Due Diligence
 - Certifications/Qualifications: LL.B (Hons.)
 (National University of Singapore), Advocate and Solicitor of the Supreme Court of Singapore, Accredited Associate Mediator with the Singapore Mediation Centre, Fellow of the Singapore Institute of Arbitrators